peyalrhmn/Leave-Management-System/README.md

 # Leave-Management-System
-Employee leave management system using Laravel and MySQL
+Employee leave management system using Laravel and MySQL.
+To be updated soon.